-Five types of non-regulatory measures aimed at reducing bycatch and bycatch mortality, and improving bycatch reporting are being implemented.
-They include: 1) outreach to fishermen and engagement of fishermen in management, including research and monitoring activities, to increase awareness of bycatch issues and to aid in development of bycatch reduction methods; 2) research into fishing gear and method modifications to reduce bycatch quantity and mortality; 3) research into the development of markets for discard species; 4) improvement of data collection and analysis systems to better quantify bycatch; and 5) outreach and training of fishermen in methods to reduce baraotrauma in fish that are to be released.
+As described above, to protect habitat and reduce bycatch, fishing for bottomfish and seamount groundfish with bottom trawls and bottom set gillnets is prohibited and the possession or use of any poisons, explosives, or intoxicating substances for the purpose of harvesting bottomfish and seamount groundfish is prohibited.
+In addition five types of non-regulatory measures aimed at reducing bycatch and bycatch mortality, and improving bycatch reporting are being implemented.
+They include: 1) outreach to fishermen and engagement of fishermen in management, including research and monitoring activities, to increase awareness of bycatch issues and to aid in development of bycatch reduction methods; 2) research into fishing gear and method modifications to reduce bycatch quantity and mortality; 3) research into the development of markets for discard species; and 4) improvement of data collection and analysis systems to better quantify bycatch; and 5) outreach and training of fishermen in methods to reduce baraotrauma in fish that are to be released.